A maskless college party turned into a mob when students flipped a car and a SWAT team was called in

 More than 535,000 infections have been linked to colleges, according to a New York Times tracker, including 120,000 since the start of this year.
 Cases have recently been on the decline in college towns, just as they have across the United States as a whole.

 In a video snippet posted online from the Boulder event, a partyer could be heard saying, “This feels good.
 Boulder’s back, baby!”
-As the camera panned over students standing shoulder to shoulder in the street, someone responded, “Finally.”
+As the camera panned over students standing shoulder-to-shoulder in the street, someone responded, “Finally.”

 But Boulder County Public Health Executive Director Jeff Zayach said such behavior threatened to undo hard-won improvements in local case numbers.
 The county was averaging about 50 new infections per day last week, compared with a high of about 220 in November, according to a Washington Post database.